DataTalksClub/machine-learning-zoomcamp/cohorts/2025/04-evaluation/homework.md

 > Select the option that's closest to your solution.

-In this homework, we will use the lead scoring dataset Bank Marketing dataset.
+In this homework, we will use the lead scoring dataset.
 Download it from [here](https://raw.githubusercontent.com/alexeygrigorev/datasets/master/course_lead_scoring.csv).

 In this dataset our desired target for classification task will be `converted` variable - has the client signed up to the platform or not.